PredixDev/px-spacing-responsive-design/README.md

 For each "breakpoint" set in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) `$breakpoint` Sass list, the classes below will be appended i.e. `[breakpoint-name]-classname`.
 Margin dimensions are set in Px's [Spacing](https://github.sw.ge.com/pxc/px-spacing-design) module.

-These classes are available if the variable flags listed above are set to `true`:
+These classes are available if the following variable flags are set to `true`:

+`$inuit-enable-responsive-margins`:

 * `.*-m`: add default margins to all sides
 * `.*-mt`: add default margin top